fnickels/terraform-provider-mirror-example/Article.md

 LABEL build.image.version=${BUILD_IMAGE_VERSION}
 ```

 The above image preloads `git`, `make`, `unzip`, and `curl`.
 As well as pinned versions of `terraform` and the `aws` cli.
-You can add whatever tools you like for your build environment as needed.
+You can add whatever tools you like for your build environment requirements.

-The `Dockerfile` expects one passed-in build arguement, `BUILD_IMAGE_VERSION`, this is the version number you are assigning to the build image.
-The value is exposed as both a label on the docker image and an evironment variable within the container.
+The `Dockerfile` expects one passed-in build argument, `BUILD_IMAGE_VERSION`, this is the version number you can assign to the build image.
+The value is exposed as both a label on the docker image and an environment variable within the container.

-Additionally, We have flattened the image to have have the smallest image size possible.
-Build images in most environments are generally unique and do not lend themselves to the benifits of sharing image layers.
+Additionally, We have flattened the image to have the smallest image size possible.
+Build images in most environments are generally unique and do not lend themselves to the benefits of sharing image layers.

 ## Image Build